dwyl/dwylbot/README.md

 ## tl;dr

-on the team knows _exactly_ what is going on at all times without having to _ask_.
+on the team no one knows _exactly_ what is going on at all times without having to _ask_.

 With our GitHub-based Workflow,